Filip Souček

-Filip Souček (born 18 September 2000) is a Czech footballer who plays as a midfielder for Zbrojovka Brno on loan from Sparta Prague.
+Filip Souček (born 18 September 2000) is a Czech footballer who plays as a midfielder for Slovak side Tatran Prešov.
+Before his arrival to Tatran Prešov, he was loaned at MFK Ružomberok from Sparta Prague.

-Career
+Club career

 Souček began his career playing youth football for Hlučín, before moving to Opava.
 On 11 May 2019, Souček made his debut for Opava, coming on as an 84th-minute substitute in a 3–2 win against Dukla Prague.

 On 11 February 2020, Sparta Prague signed Souček for a fee of 15 million Kč, loaning him back to Opava for the remainder of the 2019–20 season.

 On 5 August 2022, Souček joined Zbrojovka Brno on a one-year loan.

+On 21 July 2023, Souček joined Jablonec on a one-year loan.

+On 16 January 2025, Souček joined Ružomberok on a half-year loan.
+He made his debut for the club in a 5–1 loss against league champions Slovan Bratislava, playing the full 90” minutes.
+Souček scored his first goal in a 2–1 win over FC Košice, scoring in the 81” minute to secure the 3 points for Ružomberok.

+On 9 July 2025, Souček signed a two-year contract with Tatran Prešov.